 When in the bush, I highly recommend carrying certain things such as your knife and multi-tool on your person.
 Should you get separated from your pack, you’ll still have the most vital tools you’ll need in the woods.

-The sheath has a loop on both sides.
+The sheath has a belt loop and loops on both sides.
 Leatherman designed it to hold the optional bit extender.
 I like to keep a Ferro rod in one of these loops.
 This ensures the ability to make a fire is always there.

 To secure the Ferro rod, wrap the Ferro rod on one end with Gorilla Tape, which stops it from falling through the loop.
 The tape has many uses in the bush.
 Use it as tinder, repair gear/clothing, or use it in emergency medical applications.
 If there’s a hole in the Ferro rod, put a small hank of paracord through it and tie a loop.
 You can then fold the cordage over the top of the tool before closing the snap enclosure, and your Ferro Rod isn’t going anywhere!